Thomas M. Konda

+Career

 He began teaching at Plattsburgh State in 1986 and was a favorite of students for decades.
 Throughout his career he focused on media markets and political advertising, writing in The New York Times about the health care industry's advertisements attacking the Clinton health plan in 1993.

 Published work

-While publishing scholarly work as an academic, it was not until retirement that Dr. Konda published his first book, Conspiracies of Conspiracies, with the University of Chicago Press.
+While publishing scholarly work as an academic, it was not until retirement that Dr. Konda published his first and only book, Conspiracies of Conspiracies, with the University of Chicago Press.

 His 1993 letter to the editor published in The New York Times on "Issue Advertising" discusses the phenomenon that continues to this day, where the past is forgotten and an old tactic is presented as new.
 In it he writes: